en-wl/wordlist/README.md

 stabilize.
 The schema may still be subject to change but a new `scowl_v1` view will be provided that is guaranteed to always provide the same results.
 New columns may be added, but not in a way that will break existing queries.
-If is is necessary to break existing queries a new view will be provided.
+If it is necessary to break existing queries a new view will be provided.

 Searching the Database